EricTrainingRev/220531-JWA/Study-Guides/Week7.md

 There are other keywords as well, but we will not make much (if any) use of them:
 - synchronized
-    - relevant to threads and preventing deadlock phenomena (discussed in a separate module)
+    - relevant to threads and preventing deadlock phenomena
 - transient
     - marks a variable as non-serializable, meaning it will not be persisted when written to a byte stream